-Amos, who has six years of coaching experience, most recently spent the last two seasons as the associate head coach at South Carolina.
+Amos spent two seasons as the associate head coach at South Carolina before his arrival to Johnson City.
 Prior to arriving in Columbia, Amos served as an assistant coach at Purdue from 2014-16, while spending the 2013-14 season as an assistant coach at South Florida.
 Amos began his coaching career as a volunteer assistant coach at his alma mater Augusta University in 2011.

 Amos, one of the top assistant men’s golf coaches in the country, was named a finalist for the 2018 Jan Strickland Award, which is awarded to the top assistant coach in collegiate golf.
 Amos was also a semifinalist for the award in 2016, while at Purdue.

 During his time at South Carolina, the Gamecocks made back-to-back NCAA Regional appearances, while totaling 13 top-five finishes, including wins at the 2017 Camden Collegiate Invitational and Hootie at Bulls Bay Intercollegiate.
 The Gamecocks also posted runner-up finishes at the 2017 Ka’anapali Collegiate Classic in Hawaii and 2016 Camden Collegiate Classic.